Search News Posts

 The statement provides a summary of all activity, including but not limited to:

-Participants receive IRS Form 1099-SA (reporting HSA withdrawals) at the end of January and Form 5498-SA (reporting HSA contributions) at the end of May.
+Participants receive IRS Form 1099-SA (reporting HSA withdrawals) at the end of January and Form 5498-SA (reporting HSA contributions) at the end of May/beginning of June.
 We keep an updated list of important HSA-related dates on our website.

 Since the HSA belongs to the individual, the account must remain with the Participant.
 As long as the individual continues coverage under an HSA-qualified health plan, they may continue to contribute to the HSA.
 If the Participant enrolls in a non-HSA-qualified health plan, they are no longer eligible to contribute to the HSA; however, they may continue to use the funds to pay for qualified healthcare expenses.